onemoreslacker/obs/README.md

 ## Configuration

-Edit `docker/.env` file with your actual GitHub, StackOverflow and Telegram as well as Postgres environment variables.
+Edit `deploy/.env` file with your actual GitHub, StackOverflow and Telegram tokens as well as Postgres environment variables.